 As already discussed, the key eligibility requirement for parents immigrating to America is that they are sponsored by a current American citizen.
 This entails a range of responsibilities for both the parent(s) migrating to the USA and for the sponsoring citizen.

 The sponsoring United States citizen must accept legal responsibility for their parents in terms of financial support.
 This means that the sponsor must sign an affidavit of support to this effect, which will endure until the sponsored parent has either become a USA citizen or can be credited with 10 years of work.
 In addition, if the sponsored relative should at any time receive any means-tested public benefits, the responsibility to repay these will lie with the sponsor.

 Sponsors must also be able to demonstrate that they meet the financial eligibility requirements to qualify as a sponsor.
 The household income must equate to 125% or more of the US poverty level for the household size.

 Responsibilities of the Sponsored Parent

 Parents being sponsored by a US citizen will also be responsible for part of the process.
 The initial stage of immigrating to the US in this manner involves an immigrant visa petition being filed by the sponsor and approved by the United States Bureau of Citizenship and Immigration Services (USCIS).
 Beyond this, the parent or parents must go to the US consulate in their country in order to complete the process.

-As legal permanent residents in the USA, parents who successfully enter the country through sponsorship from United State citizens will be entitled to live in the USA indefinitely.
+As legal permanent residents in the USA, parents who successfully enter the country through sponsorship from United States citizens will be entitled to live in the USA indefinitely.
 As with other routes to an American Green Card, a grant of permanent residency permits the holder to commence living and working in the USA.
-Successful candidates may therefore seek and undertake employment upon receipt of their Permanent Residence Cards.
+Successful candidates may, therefore, seek and undertake employment upon receipt of their Permanent Residence Cards.